rdf-pipeline/team-docs/Getting-Started.md

 # Conclusion

 You've completed the walkthrough.
 You got the simplest graph to run (no nodes, no edges), a few "hello" graphs to run and finally something simple but representative, a graph that extracts some data.

+# TODO
+@@ TODO: 1.
+Use a node with two inputs, so that the user will see that it waits until both inputs are ready before firing the updater.
+2. Show how to write your own updater and component @@

 # References
 1. [The RDF Pipeline Framework: Automating Distributed, Dependency-Driven Data Pipelines](http://dbooth.org/2013/dils/pipeline/Booth_pipeline.pdf).
 Provides concepts and background on the RDF Pipeline Framework, though the examples use the Perl/Apache version.